Path of Liberation Program

 Objective: Upon completion, students will have a basic understanding of fundamental Buddhist teachings such as the Four Noble Truths, the Eight-fold Noble Path, Karma and Klesha, Interdependent Co-operation, and the Four Foundations of Mindfulness.
 They will be familiar with Buddhist history and important works of literature.
 They will further understand the living spirit of Buddhist teaching and practice.

 Length: Minimum 2 years; maximum 4 years.
-The 2017 Path of Liberation Program begins in March 2017.
-Enrollment for the 2017 program is still possible.
-Contact us as soon as possible at (510) 809-1000 or email us re: enrolling in this program.
+The 2019 Path of Liberation Program began in March 2019.
+Enrollment for the program may still be possible.
+Please contact us at (510) 809-1000 or email us if you are interested.

 Program components: 10 classes, 15 workshops, 1 retreat.